frc2852/infinite-recharge-scouting-app/README.md

 # Infinite Recharge Scouting App

-This project will be use for students to scout robots at FRC complitions
+This project will be use for students to scout robots at FRC competitions

 ## Dev server setup

 1. Install libraries

 ```
 npm install
 ```

 2. Start Server

 ```
 npm run dev-server
 ```